What Is a Dual Diagnosis?

 The Importance of Treating Mental Health and Addiction Together

-Treating patients with a dual diagnosis benefit the most from an integrated treatment approach that deals with the alcohol or drug addiction at the same time as the mental health issue inside the same addiction center, with treatments provided by professionals working together on the co-occurring disorder.
+Treating patients with a dual diagnosis or those grappling with the challenges of “dual diagnosis vs comorbidity” benefit the most from an integrated treatment approach.
+This approach deals with the alcohol or drug addiction at the same time as the mental health issue inside the same addiction center, with treatments provided by professionals working together on the co-occurring disorder.

 Substance use disorders and drug or alcohol addiction are often interconnected on a deep level, affecting each other in several ways.
 Often, the mental disorder is the cause of the drug or alcohol addiction or substance abuse, and mental health issues result from the same underlying trauma or brain dysfunction.
 Whatever the reason for dual diagnosis, integrated mental illness and substance abuse treatment programs are the only way to get to the root of both issues and heal the body, mind, and spirit at once.